What is the best Computer or Laptop for CAD Software such as Autocad, Solidworks, Inventor, or Revit?

-We have 5 different Objects and would think that having a CPU with (in this case) 5 Cores would speed up the thickening of the House Wall Extrusion, because every core can work on one object, right?
+We have 5 different Objects and would think that having a CPU with, say, 5 Cores would speed up the thickening of the House Wall Extrusion, because every core can work on one object, right?

-It would, but unfortunately, because the Objects dependent on each other as they are in a hierarchical chain, the CPU will have to start stepping through from the topmost Hierarchical Element first and then move towards the deeper Elements of the hierarchy.
+It would, but unfortunately, because the Objects depend on each other as they are in a hierarchical chain, a single CPU Core will have to step through this chain from the topmost hierarchical element first and then move towards the deeper Elements of the hierarchy – one by one.

 There is no way the “screw Booleans” can already be calculated before the Edge Bevel has been finished processing and so on.
 Because of dependencies.

-A single CPU-Core will have to work through the entire hierarchy chain by itself.
+A single CPU-Core will have to work through the entire hierarchical chain by itself.

-And this is an example which is quite simple, made for easy understanding.
+And this is an example that is quite simple, made for easy understanding.
 What usually goes on inside a CAD Software is much more complex.

-Here are the currently highest clocking CPUs which will bring the most performance to your active work:
+Here are our CPU recommendations that will bring the most performance to your active work in CAD: